srerngler-gitops/multi-tenancy-gitops-mq/README.md

 - Download [sealed-secrets-ibm-demo-key.yaml](https://bit.ly/demo-sealed-master) and save in the default location `~/Downloads/sealed-secrets-ibm-demo-key.yaml`.
 You can override the location when running the script with `SEALED_SECRET_KEY_FILE`.
 Remember do not check this file to git.

-- Run the bootstrap script, specify the git org `GITHUB_ORG` and the output directory to clone all repos `OUTPUT_DIR`.
+- Run the bootstrap script, specify the git org `GIT_ORG` and the output directory to clone all repos `OUTPUT_DIR`.
 You can use `DEBUG=true` for verbose output
     ```bash
-    curl -sfL https://raw.githubusercontent.com/cloud-native-toolkit-demos/multi-tenancy-gitops-mq/ocp47-2021-2/scripts/bootstrap.sh | DEBUG=true GITHUB_ORG=<YOUR_GITHUB_ORG> OUTPUT_DIR=mq-production bash
+    curl -sfL https://raw.githubusercontent.com/cloud-native-toolkit-demos/multi-tenancy-gitops-mq/ocp47-2021-2/scripts/bootstrap.sh | DEBUG=true GIT_ORG=<YOUR_GIT_ORG> OUTPUT_DIR=mq-production bash
     ```

 - Open the ArgoCD UI from the OpenShift Console, then use `admin` as the username and password should have printed in the previous command